billahmasumcu/analyze-archrive-textdata/README.md

 # video-based-learning

 Developed tutoring system based on web learning.
+Extract the comments data and automated retrieve the textual data.

 ## Pre-configuration for Elasticsearch